theednaffattack/static-html-playground/README.md

 # Vanilla Playground

-This repo is a vanilla repository to get up and running with vanilla JS, HTML, and CSS projects with no fuss.
+This repository is a quick shortcut to get up and running with vanilla JS, HTML, and CSS projects with no fuss.

 ##Built With: